 Getting around London is tricky over Christmas, London’s public transport system is excellent, cheap and efficient, but Christmas is the worst time to experience it.
 The huge crowds of shoppers make life very difficult for most of the Christmas school holiday period and every weekend.
 On top of the crowds, there are also closures.

-Remember there is no tube, overground or bus service on Christmas Day and reduced service over the holiday period.
+Remember there is usually no tube, overground or bus service on Christmas Day in central London and reduced service over the holiday period.
 Check with Transport for London for latest details.